To this day, Da Lat, a former colonial town in Vietnam’s cool highlands, is a popular weekend and even honeymoon destination for locals.

 Finally both – noise and speed – stopped at once.

 Here we were, in the middle of nowhere.
 It was almost noon, there was no shade, just the black tar below our feet.
 The driver shooed us off the bus – it was too dangerous to stay there.
-Only the American guy insisted on staying on the bus – for what reason ever.
+Only the American guy insisted on staying on the bus – for whatever reason.
 The rest of us was hanging around in the frying heat.

 The driver was laying under the vehicle and while he was…checking, parts kept dropping from the engine.
 I was just hoping that he wouldn’t achieve to get the bloody thing going.
 I really didn’t want to go up the mountains in a provisionally ‘repaired’ vehicle.
 But we weren’t even close to this scenario: the driver laid under the vehicle that kept losing parts.